Morning routine for school printable so it’s not so hectic and nothing is forgotten. This free printable for morning routines has helped immensely!

 Staying organized and having each child be responsible for their own things is paramount to whether or not we have a good morning or not.
 Nobody wants to start the day with “hurry hurry, why didn’t you eat?, or you forgot what?”
 It just sets a bad tone for the rest of the day.

-Morning routine for school printable
+Morning routine for students

 - Organize their clothes so they’re easy to find and they can reach them.